mohitgpt07/Libot/README.md

 ***Terminal 4: Use RViz2 for visualization and setting navigation goals:***
 ```
-rviz2 -d libot_ws/src/libot/RViz/libot_rviz_config.rviz
+rviz2 -d robot_ws/src/libot/RViz/libot_rviz_config.rviz
 ```
 This will allow you to visualize the map being created in real-time and set navigation goals to see LiBot navigating in the simulated environment.

 ### Physical Robot
-For running the physical robot, you will need to launch the RPLidar, SLAM, and navigation separately in different terminals as well.
+To run the physical robot, you will need to launch two essential components on the **Raspberry Pi**, while the other processes can be run from the **host PC** via SSH.
+This setup ensures efficient operation by splitting the load between the Raspberry Pi and the host PC.

+**On Raspberry Pi:**

 ***Terminal 1: Launch Real Robot:***
 ```
-ros2 launch libot launch_sim.launch.py
+ros2 launch libot launch_robot.launch.py
 ```

 ***Terminal 2: Launch RPLidar:***